sydconbrandon/server-setup-cli/README.md

 `docker run -ti ubuntu-sandbox /bin/bash`

-Then run `setup` in the container to test thes CLI.
+Then run `setup` in the container to test the CLI.

 ## Known Issues

 * UFW does not work inside of the Docker container causing the script to exit with an error

-* Options where user input is required does not behave properly.

-* Need to implement dynamic inputs for git url, project name, etc.

-* Need to generate a SSH key and output it to the user so they can import the key into GitHub.
+* The MariaDB setup doesn't work properly